vicmon810/Otago__Market__place/Project/DevelopBlog.md

         * filter by category
         * Notify user
         * greeting on navbar
+        * "your listings" page for user to view the listings that are created by them

 # 21/Apr/2023
 Basically back-end is finished, can start to tidy up and can rename those routers.